spacemeshos/go-spacemesh/activation_service_poc/docs/README.md

 docker-compose -f docker-compose-testnet-both-local.yml up -d
 ```

+After all the steps are done please give each smesher service a while to initialize POST and generate inital post proof.
+This may take up to a few minutes.

 If all steps are followed correctly, you should see three new Docker containers running.
 You can check the status of the containers using:
 ```